-1. Encourage and support the participant to identify their own goals and determine their best options even when they request another person to be involved in making those decisions or there is a legally mandated representative who is to be included in the decision making process.
+- 1. Encourage and support the participant to identify their own goals and determine their best options even when they request another person to be involved in making those decisions or there is a legally mandated representative who is to be included in the decision making process. - 2.
+Describe the philosophy of person-centeredness in relation to social work values and theories.